linzhangUCA/3421tpl-motor_test/README.md

 #### (10%) 1.2 Circuit Picture
 - Please take a picture of your circuit and display it below 👇
--

 > [!IMPORTANT]
-> Please make sure your picture **clearly** illustrates the correct wiring as required above.
+> Please make sure your picture **clearly** illustrates the wiring as required above.

 > [!NOTE]
 > Only the signal wiring section is required.